 - Automatic check-ins: Automated status inquiries (daily, weekly, or monthly)

-- Docs & files: Central location for files, documents, and links to Google Docs that can be organized through folders
+- Documents and files: Central location for files, documents, and links to Google Docs that can be organized through folders

-Basecamp can be tested for free for one month, giving you time to decide whether or not to purchase the collaboration software.
-Compared to many other solutions, however, the provider has a very unusual approach when it comes to the price model: It’s normal to pay per user, but Basecamp charges $99.00 per month (or $999.00 per year with a one-off annual payment), regardless of whether there are ten employees or five hundred employees!
-In addition, the software is free for teachers and students, and non-profit and charity organizations receive a discount.
+Basecamp can be tested for free for one month, giving you time to decide whether to purchase the collaboration software.
+Compared to many other solutions, however, the provider has a very unusual approach when it comes to the price model: It’s normal to pay per user, but Basecamp charges $99.00 per month (or $999.00 per year with a one-off annual payment), regardless of whether there are 10 employees or 500 employees!
+In addition, a limited, free version of the software is available for private users.

 - File sharing: Google Drive, Box, Dropbox, Microsoft OneDrive